Health Benefits of Eating Apples in South Africa

 Apples and High Cholesterol and Blood Pressure

 Apples consist of pectin, a natural fibre found in plants.
-Soluble fibre can help inhibit cholesterol buildup in the lining of blood vessels.
-Pectin helps in lowering the incidence of atherosclerosis and cardiovascular disease.
+Therefore, its soluble fibre can help inhibit cholesterol buildup in the lining of blood vessels.
+And pectin also helps in lowering the incidence of atherosclerosis and cardiovascular disease.

 Further research shows that eating apples or pears is associated with a fifty-two per cent lower stroke risk.

-Are apples heart-healthy?
-As you put your teeth on a juicy apple, this might be the question on your mind.
-Yes, indeed, apples tend to lower the risk of heart health.
+Indeed, as you put your teeth on a juicy apple, this might be the question on your mind.
+Yes, they tend to lower the risk of heart health.

-The primary reason may be that they contain soluble fibre.
-Soluble fibre in apples can help lower your blood cholesterol levels.
+The primary reason may be that apples contain soluble fibre, which can help lower blood cholesterol levels.

 Research by the American Journal for Clinical Nutrition found that people with higher quercetin levels had a lower risk of heart diseases, including other non-communicable conditions.